 Under most circumstances, a joint is mostly 3 inches in length.
 After rolling, you could even think of it like a cigarette.
 However, the length may be more than 3 inches and thicker or thinner depending on the rolling paper and the amount of pot that gets used.
 Size doesn’t matter, though.

-The colour of a joint
+The color of a joint

-The flavour of a joint
+The flavor of a joint

 Benefits of a joint

 Firstly, joints come in a small, portable size.
 This makes it convenient to get stored in almost any type of bag.

 Secondly, joints get manufactured in such a way they are easy to get rolled.